TillMacher/TaxonTableTools/README.md

 ## How to cite

-If you use TTT (preprint as of now):
+If you use TTT:
-* Macher, T.-H., Beermann, A. J., & Leese, F. (2020).
-TaxonTableTools - A comprehensive, platform-independent graphical user interface software to explore and visualise DNA metabarcoding data.
-BioRxiv, 2020.08.24.264317. doi: 10.1101/2020.08.24.264317
+* Macher, T.-H., Beermann, A. J., & Leese, F. (2021).
+TaxonTableTools—A comprehensive, platform-independent graphical user interface software to explore and visualise DNA metabarcoding data.
+Molecular Ecology Resources. doi: https://doi.org/10.1111/1755-0998.13358

 If you create Krona charts, please also cite:
 * Ondov, B. D., Bergman, N. H., & Phillippy, A. M. (2011).
 Interactive metagenomic visualization in a Web browser.
 BMC Bioinformatics, 12(1), 385. doi: 10.1186/1471-2105-12-385